The Prophecy (film series): The Prophecy 3: The Ascent (2000)

 Maggie (Kayren Butler), his understandably upset girlfriend, is then approached by Zophael (Vincent Spano), a fallen angel who seeks to prevent Danyael from fulfilling his destiny.
 He manages to convince her that Danyael is the only one in danger, and enlists her help in tracking him down.
-Meanwhile, Danyael’s journey leads him to a Native American reservation where he briefly meets Mary (reprised by Moriah 'Shining Dove' Snyder) – a character first introduced as a child in the first film – who informs him that she dreamed of his coming, and that she believes Danyael will be victorious against Pyriel.
+Meanwhile, Danyael's journey leads him to a Native American reservation where he briefly meets Mary (Moriah 'Shining Dove' Snyder) – a character first introduced as a child in the first film – who informs him that she dreamed of his coming, and that she believes Danyael will be victorious against Pyriel.
 After parting from Mary, Zophael purposely crashes the vehicle in an attempt to run down Danyael which badly injures Maggie as a result of the crash.
 Zophael is killed in the ensuing fight, but now Danyael must confront Pyriel while weakened by his wounds from the previous battle.

-Danyael heads off to face Pyriel armed with Zophael's weapon – a staff that has an extendable blade that expands out as a six-pronged hook designed to rip out the victim’s heart – while Gabriel watches over Maggie.
+Danyael heads off to face Pyriel armed with Zophael's weapon – a staff that has an extendable blade that expands out as a six-pronged hook designed to rip out the victim's heart – while Gabriel watches over Maggie.
 He confronts Pyriel, but the Nephlim is no match for him, although he succeeds in impaling him with the specially designed weapon.
 Suddenly, when it appears that Pyriel is going to be victorious, God seemingly sends down a lightning bolt, electrocuting the weapon and, through it, Pyriel, as a result, weakening him.
 Danyael then extends the blade into its prongs form and removes Pyriel's heart, killing him and apparently ending the war in Heaven.
 He returns to Maggie who is on the verge of death as she lies in the arms of Gabriel.
 With the war in Heaven apparently over (for the time being), Gabriel has redeemed himself, is once again an Archangel and with his regained divine abilities saves Maggie before ascending.